2lag/edit/README.md

 - - - follow comments in wnd_menu_funcs' wnd_menu_style_toggle
 - - - move load from file/create file & arr init to source.cpp when it's working
 - - - then add notation for toggled status in menu
-- change all setwindowtexta calls to add the text onto the end of the current document instead of overwriting their entire work loll
+- swap setwindowtexta calls to append text to end of current text instead of overwriting their entire work loll
 - do functionality for :
 - - Tools
 - - - Find